joolof/ESOQuery/README.md

 ## Requirements

 The requirements can be found below.
 The main interface is done using `PyQt5`.
-There are some scripts that come directly from the ESO webpages (`eso_programmatic.py`) which are using the `pyvo` package.
+There are some scripts that come directly from the ESO webpages (`eso_programmatic.py`, provided here as well) which are using the `pyvo` package.

 ```python
 astropy==5.0.4